 Payers will process claims if received on or after the compliance date with ICD-9 codes when the services were performed prior to the compliance date.

 This situation is HIPAA-compliant. .

-Humana will follow current CMS guidelines.
+Humana follows current CMS guidelines.
 Per CMS, each health care encounter should be coded to the level of certainty known for that encounter.
-Clinicians should report unspecified codes when such codes most accurately reflect what is known about the patient’s condition at the time of that particular encounter.
+Clinicians should report unspecified codes only when such codes most accurately reflect what is known about the patient’s condition at the time of that particular encounter.
 It is inappropriate to select a specific code that is not supported by the medical record documentation.

 They will be rejected at point of receipt.